 Quick Summary

-- To dissolve an LLC in Georgia, you first need to unanimously approve the dissolution among all members
+• To dissolve an LLC in Georgia, you first need to unanimously approve the dissolution among all members.

-- Always follow dissolution procedures per your Georgia LLC operating agreement, and make sure that you settle all debts, taxes, and obligations.
+• Always follow dissolution procedures per your Georgia LLC operating agreement, and make sure that you settle all debts, taxes, and obligations.

-Steps to Dissolving a Georgia LLC
+6 Steps to Dissolving an LLC in Georgia

 Georgia allows LLCs to dissolve after LLC members have completed the required procedures and submitted specified documents to the Georgia Secretary of State [1].